matzzze/myArchInstallGuide/README.md

     - look for the line `GRUB_CMDLINE_LINUX=""` and replace with:
     - `GRUB_CMDLINE_LINUX="cryptdevice=UUID={device-UUID}:{name of mapper} root=/dev/mapper/{name of mapper}"`
     - replace {device-UUID} with the actual device id of the actual root partition that you find in /tmp/ids.txt
-    - replace {name of mapper} with the mapperdevicename that you have set at
+    - replace {name of mapper} with the mapperdevicename that you have set [here](https://github.com/matzzze/myArchInstallGuide/blob/main/README.md#encrypt-the-root-partition)

+**Setup the bootloader for dualboot with Windows**

+**Configure & Install Bootloader for NonUEFI**
+- run `grub-install --target=i386-pc --recheck /dev/sda`
+- run `grub-mkconfig --output /boot/grub/grub.cfg`

+**Configure & Install Bootloader for UEFI**